ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 opt into the task as described in {{provisioning-a-task}}.
 If the Client opts out, it MUST NOT attempt to upload reports for the task.

 Once the client opts into a task, it may begin uploading reports for the task to the Leader.
-The extension codepoint `taskbind` MUST be offered in the `extensions` field of both Leader and Helper's `PlaintextInputShare`.
+The extension codepoint `taskbind` MUST be offered in both the Leader and the Helper's report extensions.
+The extension may be included in either the public or private report extensions; it is RECOMMENDED that the extension be included in the public extensions.
 In addition, each report's task ID MUST be computed as described in {{definition}}.

 The Client SHOULD advertise the task configuration by specifying the encoded `TaskConfig` described in {{definition}} in the "dap-taskprov" HTTP header, but